-Happy 2021!
+Happy 2021 and surviving the pandemic!
 Thank you for partnering with the Franciscan Missions in 2020.
 Your generosity in supporting our Franciscan missionaries was tremendous.
-Together with our faith in the Gospel and in our lives of service to the poor, we will deliver a new year of hope for all.
+Together with our faith in the Gospel and in our lives of service to the poor, we will deliver hope for the new year for all.

 Surviving the Pandemic

 2020 was a difficult year for everyone, especially the poor in the missions.
 As you know, many people lost the opportunity to work or even beg on the streets.
 Families were going hungry.
 To survive – many came and are still coming to our missions for food to feed their families.
 The demand was and continues to be overwhelming.